w-disaster/VLSI-cdmo/README.md

 (i) Constraint Programming (CP), (ii) propositional SATisfiability (SAT) and/or its extension to Satisfiability Modulo Theories (SMT), and (iii) Mixed-Integer Linear Programming (MIP).

+Each subdirectory contains a ```src``` directory, a ```README``` file with the specifications on how to run the solver and a report, which describes the modeling and developing phases done by the project members.

+- The SAT subpart was implemented using the the [Z3](https://github.com/Z3Prover/z3) Python API, an high performance theorem prover
+- CP was written using [Minizinc](https://www.minizinc.org/), a constraint programming language
+- LP was developed using [PuLP](https://pypi.org/project/PuLP/), an LP modeler written in Python, which makes use of [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) solver.